govuk-one-login/ipv-cri-kbv-api/README.md

 ## Deploy to AWS lambda

-Automated GitHub actions deployments have been enabled on this repository.
+Automated GitHub actions deployments have been enabled for this repository.

 The automated deployments are triggered on a push to main after PR approval.